The official blog of the Lung Institute.

 Currently there is no cure for this condition, but early treatment is one of the key ingredients to relieving the effects of COPD.
 In fact, earlier treatment can significantly impact the course of the disease.
 Here are a few things that you should do next after being diagnosed with COPD:

 Do some research and try to understand everything you can about this disease.
 There is helpful information available from healthy food tips to COPD support groups.

 - Talk to and Visit Your Physician Often

 Probably one the most important things you can do after diagnosis is to talk to your physician.
 Your doctor will help you to understand your COPD condition further and provide you with a course of treatment tailored to your symptoms.

 Medications may include the use of oxygen, inhaled steroids or bronchodilators (inhalers).
 If diagnosed early, treatment can be very beneficial and help control the course of symptoms of COPD.

 If you smoke, then the best thing that you can do to help your COPD is to quit immediately.
 This will help prevent even more damage to your lungs.
 There are tips available to quit smoking.

 COPD is a life-threatening illness that can’t be cured, but it can be effectively treated.
 Early diagnosis and timely treatment are crucial to helping control symptoms of COPD.
-Stem cell treatment is also a viable option for sufferers of COPD or other forms of lung disease.
+Cellular treatment is also a viable option for sufferers of COPD or other forms of lung disease.
 If you or a loved one has been diagnosed with COPD, then contact us or call (800) 729-3065 today for more information.